 Justin Turner, nicknamed "Red," is a professional baseball infielder and designated hitter currently playing for the Chicago Cubs.
-He has played in MLB for several teams, including the Baltimore Orioles, New York Mets, Los Angeles Dodgers, Boston Red Sox, Toronto Blue Jays, and Seattle Mariners.
-Turner is known for his hitting ability and has been a key player for multiple teams throughout his career.
+He has also played for the Baltimore Orioles, New York Mets, Los Angeles Dodgers, Boston Red Sox, Toronto Blue Jays, and Seattle Mariners in his MLB career.

-On November 23, 1984, Justin Matthew Turner, nicknamed "Red," was born.
+Justin Matthew Turner, nicknamed "Red," was born on November 23, 1984.
 He is an American professional baseball infielder and designated hitter.

-In 2003, Justin Turner earned freshman All-American honors from Baseball America and was named to the College World Series all-tournament team as a shortstop.
+In 2003, Justin Turner earned freshman All-American honors from Baseball America after becoming the starting second baseman for California State University, Fullerton.
+He was also named to the 2003 College World Series all-tournament team as a shortstop.

 In 2004, Cal State Fullerton, where Justin Turner played, won a two-game final over Texas in the College World Series.